Who are the Tällberg Foundation Global Leaders?

 Because winners are selected by secret ballot, no juror may recuse herself.
 However, jurors are required to declare any material conflicts and are expected to make their selections without bias.
 Ultimately, the process rests on the integrity of the jurors and of the process.

-Tom Cummings, Founder, Leading Ventures; formerly Global Head, Learning and Organization Effectiveness, Unilever and ABN Amro Bank, among other corporate assignments; Board Member, Tällberg Foundation
+Tom Cummings, Founder, Leading Ventures; former Global Head, Learning and Organization Effectiveness, Unilever; Board Member, Tällberg Foundation

-Vishakha Desai, Special Advisor for Global Affairs to the President of Columbia University, Professor of Professional Practice at the School of International and Public Affairs.
+Vishakha Desai, Senior Advisor for Global Affairs to the President of Columbia University, Senior Research Scholar at the School of International and Public Affairs; President Emerita, Asia Society

-Aiko Doden, Senior Commentator and Senior Producer, NHK World TV, Japan
+Aiko Doden, NHK Senior Commentator, NHK World Senior Producer, Japan

 Alan Stoga, Senior Advisor, Kissinger Associates; President, Zemi Communications; Chairman, Tällberg Foundation